 Acquisition fees from purchases of containers for the managed fleet are deferred and recognized as earned on a straight-line basis over the deemed lease term.
-As of December 31, 2020 and 2019, deferred revenue from acquisition fees amounted to \$1,049 and \$3,109, respectively, which were reported as "accounts payable and accrued expenses" in the consolidated balance sheets.
+As of December 31, 2019 and 2018, deferred revenue from acquisition fees amounted to \$3,109 and \$4,245, respectively.